SliderCO-007/travel-bucket-list/README.md

 their Google Run technology.
 What I've created so far is a good start but to pursue something further will require additional features.
 The first one is likely an external database to handle the volume of users with their many destinations.
 Even the few users that I've created while developing the project reveals that the bucket_lists table could grow to be quite large.
+While I like SQLite, I would look at GCP's Firebase or Firestore technologies as I've found them easy to implement and very cost effective in past projects.
+Firebase Authentication service also offers the many authentication options that users expect in today's modern websites like the ability to log in using Facebook or Google.
 Next, users should be able to upload their own images.
-Everyone has smartphones and while my Google account has a running history of my travels, this site should provide the functionality for users to upload their images (perhaps from
-Google drive) to add them to their journal.
+Everyone has smartphones and while my Google account has a running history of my travels, this site should provide the functionality for users to upload their images (perhaps from Google drive) to add them to their journal.

 ```
 |-- README.md